25 STEM Activities Easy Enough for Preschoolers

 20. Turn Water into a Walking Rainbow

-This activity covers all your hands-on-STEM bases: squirting color, pouring water, making observations, and predicting outcomes.
+A walking rainbow covers all your hands-on-STEM bases: squirting color, pouring water, making observations, and predicting outcomes.
 It also looks really pretty, drawing the eyes of little scientists.
-Get the details here.
+We had so much fun with this experiment, we not only wrote up exactly how to do it, but we made a video!

 21. Make ’em Fly with a Marshmallow Catapult